DragonaereMedia/DragonaereBot/README.md

 ## Features

+- 8 Ball
-- None...
+- Test ping
-- Just kidding, I'm just slow and procrastinating.
 - (SOON) Moderation
 - (SOON) Music
+- (SOON) More fun commands
 - More

 ## More